Dmitrijv/fend19-backend-project/README.md

   $n = DB::run("SELECT count(*) FROM post")->fetchColumn();
 ```

-User input is collected using HTML forms and is then passed on to php scripts via POST requests.
+User's input is first collected by using HTML forms and then passed on to php scripts via POST requests.
 Input data is validated on both Frontend and Backend layers.

 ```html
 <input type="file" name="attatched_image" id="post-attatched_image" accept=".jpg,.jpeg,.png,.gif" required />